seanseancooper/MagPi/src/WIP.md

     SDRSignalPoint(self, worker_id, lon, lat, sgnl, array_data=None, audio_data=None, sr=48000)
     DATA: RabbitMQ for object data, ZeroMQ arrays
->- ****IDEA:**:** A thing that looks at a block of spectrum, finds the peaks in the EM and tunes an SDRWorker() receiver to the peak frequency, recording it as a Signal().
+>- ****IDEA:**:** A thing that looks at a block of spectrum, finds the peaks in the EM and tunes an SDRWorker() receiver to the peak frequency, recording it as a SSET SignalFrame().
 >>- Receiver modifications: assignable frequency, bandwidth
 >>- [IP] Scanner modifications: integration
 >>- SignalPoint processing zeroMQ